 In 1982, John “Jack” Lynch, the first medical oncologist in Washington, DC founded the hospital’s first Ethics Committee.
 A few years later, driven by the needs of the hospital, its providers, patients and families, a dedicated Center for Ethics was developed.
 Today, the John J. Lynch, MD Center for Ethics serves as MedStar Washington Hospital Center’s Department of Bioethics, whose consultative section responds to approximately 400 calls per year.
 The Center’s academic section produces internationally recognized and accredited bioethics education programming and publishes the Journal of Hospital Ethics, the only peer-reviewed and research-indexed publication from MedStar Health.
 The Center is additionally involved in both theoretical and clinical research resulting in policy development for the immediate institution, and continuous, leading contributions to the professional field.

-Christian Carrozzo, PhD(c)is founder of the Program for Neuroethics & Clinical Consciousness (PNCC) at the John J. Lynch, MD Center for Ethics where he serves as head of scholarship and Senior Editor to the Journal of Hospital Ethics.
-Christian is an advanced doctoral student with the Department of Philosophy at the University at Albany, State University of New York, adjunct faculty with the Department of Philosophy and Religion at American University, adjunct clinical faculty with Case Western Reserve School of Medicine, and Co-Chair of the American Society for Bioethics and Humanities' Neuroethics Affinity Group.
-His areas of specialty are the philosophy of mind and philosophy of neuroscience; his present research is in the cognitive science and metaphysics of consciousness, as well as the role of values in neuroscientific practice.
+Christian Carrozzo, PhD(c) is founder of the Program for Neuroethics & Clinical Consciousness (PNCC) at the John J. Lynch, MD Center for Ethics where he serves as Scholar and Educator and Senior Editor to the Journal of Hospital Ethics.
+Christian is an advanced doctoral student with the Department of Philosophy at the University at Albany, State University of New York and Distinguished Alumnus in Philosophy with the College of Humanities and Social Sciences, George Mason University.
+He is adjunct faculty at both the Department of Philosophy and Religion at American University and the Department of Philosophy at the George Washington University.
+He also serves as adjunct clinical faculty with Case Western Reserve School of Medicine, and is Co-Chair of the American Society for Bioethics and Humanities' Neuroethics Affinity Group.
+His areas of specialty are the philosophy of mind and philosophy of neuroscience; his present research is in the cognitive science and metaphysics of consciousness, the role of values in neuroscience, and the incorporation of assistive technologies in neurologic practice.

 Cynthia Coleman, D. Bioethics, RN is Senior Clinical Ethicist at the John J. Lynch, MD Center for Ethics.
 She spent 34 years as a registered nurse prior to earning her Doctorate in Bioethics and Health Policy from Loyola University, Chicago.
 Before joining the Lynch Center, she practiced in various clinical settings including inpatient Behavioral Health, Emergency, Interventional Radiology, a Tamoxifen Breast Cancer Prevention Clinical Trial, and hospice medicine (adults and pediatrics).
 She has held leadership positions in Healthcare Quality, Palliative Care program management and Home Health.
 She is the lead for Nursing Education and Consultation.
 Cynthia’s interests include moral distress, improved clinical outcomes, patient empowerment, healthcare disparities, and end-of-life care.